 - Russian Flagship Program

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
-Gender Studies students pursue language study and other coursework through such programs, including:
+Study abroad is an important part of undergraduate education in an increasingly interconnected world.
+Gender Studies students pursue language study and other coursework through the following programs, including:

 - Aix-en-Provence, France